InetDaemon

 Demarcation Point

 The demarcation point is the point at which the telecommunications company considers their responsibility to end.
-Typikcally, this is either the point at which the telecommunications company's line enters the building or the smart jack.
+Typically, this is either the point at which the telecommunications company's line enters the building or the smart jack.

 Smart Jack

 WIth most T1 facilities today, there is what is called a smart jack used by the telephone company for the purpose of line testing.
-A smart jack is capable of understanding commands sent on the command channel including test and lookback commands.
+A smart jack is capable of understanding commands sent on the command channel including test and loopback commands.